 TG: So how do you know you when to stop?

 EP: I often considered if something would be on a wine label; if it’s applicable and practical knowledge you see it on a wine label.
 But if it’s something nobody’s ever heard of or something that’s not necessarily widely available, then you don’t spend too much time on it—although you might want to in order to master that particular area.

 TG: Do you think your academic background helped you in terms of theory studies?

 TG: Did you ever stop to think about how a lot of people in our program never went to college and worked restaurants their entire careers?
-And because they don’t have an academic background the theory portion of the exam is a real challenge for them.
-So anything else, any advice for people studying theory?
+And because they don’t have an academic background, the theory portion of the exam is a real challenge for them.
+Anything else, any advice for people studying theory?
 What really helped you especially with memorization?
 Did maps help?

 EP: Maps helped a lot.
-Once I built my foundation and had solidly composed notes on a country like Germany I would read it over and over and over again.
+Once I built my foundation and had solidly composed notes on a country like Germany, I would read it over and over again.